sandiiarov/graphql/README.md

 Production URL: https://graphql.kiwi.com/

+[Join our chat over at Discord](https://discord.gg/Pq2q5a5) to get in touch with the community and Kiwi.com engineers.

 This GraphQL API proxy is written for serverless infrastructure.
 This assumption is especially important in case of dataloaders.
 For more information please read: https://github.com/facebook/dataloader#caching-per-request

 # Run GraphQL API server